 The Examinations Section of the Academic Office is responsible for organising annually well in excess of a thousand different examinations which are sat by over fifteen thousand students across the University.

 Please note that some examinations (e.g. Language Centre exams and some postgraduate exams) are organised by the relevant teaching department - please contact the department concerned for information about these.

-If you need to visit the office in person, please visit the Academic Office Reception located on the ground floor of University House.
-It is open for the following periods:
+If you need to contact the office in person, please visit Student Reception in Senate House on the central campus, which is open at the following times:

 Monday to Thursday:

 Timetable for Examinations QS2020 and ST1160 December 2015

 The timetable for examinations QS2020 Intermediate Quantitative Methods for the Social Sciences I and ST1160 Mathematical Techniques, to be held on 9th December 2015, is available here.